SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

 NABC for research: need, approach, benefit, competition

+## *Some Reflections on Innovation and Invention*, George H. Heilmeier

+- think about where field is going, not where it is
+- involve researcher throughout deployment & business
+- technology transfer: focus on what people "care about", what help people, not mathematical beauty
+    - overcome existing benefit haver; marketing
+    - everything need to work, or else fail
+- catechism for DARPA funding/ startup: goal, existing solution, improvement & novelty, expected outcome, cost estimate

 ## *The design philosophy of the DARPA Internet protocols*, David D. Clark

 - Internet: multiplexed utilization of existing interconnected networks